Macula-Systems-LLC/purview-automation/purview-import.md

 > `--enums`
 >
-> List enums for use in the add cdes creation template
+> List enums for use in the critical data elements creation template

 > `--file <FILE>`
 >